vukrosic/kimi-k2-from-scratch/02_neural_networks_from_scratch/README.md

 ---

-**Ready to start your NumPy journey?** Begin with [Matrix Operations](01_matrix_operations.md) and remember: every expert was once a beginner.
+**Ready to start your neural network journey?** Begin with [Matrix Operations](01_matrix_operations.md) and remember: every expert was once a beginner.
 Take your time, practice regularly, and don't hesitate to use the AI learning prompts when you need help!

 Happy coding! 🐍✨